|The European Education Directory|

 b.
 Master’s degree in any area of studies, in Poland or elsewhere

-Foreign diplomas must be authenticated by appropriate authorities in the country of a candidate (Apostille or legalization), translated into Polish (or, if not possible, into English) by a sworn translator and certified in Poland if needed (it depends on country but the last procedure is exceptional according to the current Polish law).
+Foreign diplomas must be authenticated by appropriate authorities in the country of a candidate (Apostille or legalization), translated into Polish (or, if not possible, into English) by a sworn translator and certified in Poland if needed (it depends on country but the last procedure is exceptional according to the current Polish law; the confirmation from a previous university that the obtained BA diploma enables to study within MA studies in the country of issuing the diploma is required instead).

 2. Institute’s application form filled in by the candidate